neivv/aice/Documentation.md

 These variables have a slightly different syntax from other integer expressions, and most of them can be assigned with `set`.
-The unassignable ones aren't really different from the "builtin" expressions, other than them being only in Aice an not Mtl.
+The unassignable ones aren't really different from the "builtin" expressions, other than them being only in Aice and not Mtl.
 Variables under `game` take 1 or 2 parameters for specifying affected player and/or relevant ids.
 Those parameters can be arbitrary expressions that are evaluated every time to determine which variable will be accessed.